ADominguezes/adom-menu/README.md

 # \<adom-menu\>

-tab menu for use horizontal or vertica�l
+tab menu for use horizontal or vertical

 ## Install the Polymer-CLI